NiharGharat/mobile-cloud-asgn1/README.md

 # Had to rewrite entire code with maven beacuse was unable to build the project with gradle
 - Maven project
 - All get requests need a unique id which is generated when the poject main class is excuted.
+- Only part which was unalbe to do was get on Video to transfer file to client.
+- Tried with postman, with responseEntity and Response.

 # Steps
 - A difference between request params and request header(no request body used as it is a GET request)